 - 7.2.3.1 Where the end of a runway is not served by a taxiway or a taxiway turnaround and where the code is D, E or F, a runway turn pad shall be provided to facilitate a 180-degree turn for aeroplanes (See ICAO Annex 14 Vol. I, Figure 3-1) - 7.2.3.2 Recommendation.
-Where the end of a runway is not served by a taxiway or a taxiway turnaround and where the code letter is A, B or C, a runway turn pad should be provided to facilitate a 180-degree turn of aeroplanes.

-Note 1 - Such areas may also be useful if provided along a runway to reduce taxiing time and distance for aeroplanes which may not require the full length of the runway.

-Note 2 - Guidance on the design of the runway turn pads is available in ICAO Aerodrome Design Manual, Part 1.
-Guidance on taxiway turnaround as an alternative facility is available in the ICAO Aerodrome Design Manual, Part 2.

-7.2.3.3 Recommendation - The runway turn pad may be located on either the left or right side of the runway and adjoining the runway pavement at both ends of the runway and at some intermediate locations where deemed necessary.

-Note - The initiation of the turn would be facilitated by locating the turn pad on the left side of the runway, since the left seat is the normal position for the pilot-in-command.

-- 7.2.3.4 Recommendation - The intersection angle of the runway turn pad should not exceed 30 degrees. - 7.2.3.5 Recommendation - The nose wheel steering angle to be used in the design of the runway turn pad should not exceed 45 degrees. - 7.2.3.6 The design of a runway turn pad shall be such that, when the cockpit of the aeroplane for which the turn pad is intended remains over the turn pad marking, the clearance distance between any wheel of the aeroplane landing gear and the edge of the turn pad shall be not less than that given by the following tabulations:
+Where the end of a runway is not served by a taxiway or a taxiway turnaround and where the code letter is A, B or C, a runway turn pad should be provided to facilitate a 180-degree turn of aeroplanes. - Note 1 Such areas may also be useful if provided along a runway to reduce taxiing time and distance for aeroplanes which may not require the full length of the runway. - Note 2 Guidance on the design of the runway turn pads is available in ICAO Aerodrome Design Manual, Part 1.
+Guidance on taxiway turnaround as an alternative facility is available in the ICAO Aerodrome Design Manual, Part 2. - 7.2.3.3 Recommendation The runway turn pad may be located on either the left or right side of the runway and adjoining the runway pavement at both ends of the runway and at some intermediate locations where deemed necessary. - Note The initiation of the turn would be facilitated by locating the turn pad on the left side of the runway, since the left seat is the normal position for the pilot-in-command. - 7.2.3.4 Recommendation - The intersection angle of the runway turn pad should not exceed 30 degrees. - 7.2.3.5 Recommendation - The nose wheel steering angle to be used in the design of the runway turn pad should not exceed 45 degrees. - 7.2.3.6 The design of a runway turn pad shall be such that, when the cockpit of the aeroplane for which the turn pad is intended remains over the turn pad marking, the clearance distance between any wheel of the aeroplane landing gear and the edge of the turn pad shall be not less than that given by the following tabulations:

-Code letter Clearance

-Α 1.5m

-В 2.25m
+OMGWS

+Up to but 4.5m up to 6m up to but 9m up to but

+not including but not not including not including

+4.5m including 6m 9m 15m

+Clearance 1.50m 2.25m 3m a or 4m b 4m
-С 3m if the turn pad is intended to be used by

-aeroplanes with a wheel base of less than 18m;
+&lt;sup>a If the turn pad is intended to be used by aeroplanes with a wheel base less than 18m.

-4.5m if the turn pad is intended to be used by aeroplanes with a wheel base equal to or greater than 18m;
+bIf the turn pad is intended to be used by aeroplanes with a wheel base equal to or greater than 18m.